cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 If you got the previous result, we're ready to go.

 The dataset used in this exercise has been collected by the CMS experiment, in proton-proton collisions at the LHC.
 It contains 986100 entries (muon pair candidates) with an associated invariant mass.
-For each candidate, the transverse momentum (p<sub>T</sub>), rapidity(&eta;) and azimuthal angle (&phi;) are stored, along with a binary flag `PassingProbeTrackingMuon`, which is 1 in case the corresponding probe satisfied the tracker muon selection criteria and 0 in case it doesn't.
+For each candidate, the transverse momentum (pT), rapidity(&eta;) and azimuthal angle (&phi;) are stored, along with a binary flag `PassingProbeTrackingMuon`, which is 1 in case the corresponding probe satisfied the tracker muon selection criteria and 0 in case it doesn't.

 !!!
 Note
     Note that it does not really matter what kind of selection criteria these ntuples were created with.
 The procedure would be the same.
 You can create your own, similar ntuples with the criteria that you need to study.